The Department of Housing is dedicated to promoting a culture of sustainability and improving the quality of on-campus life.

-The Department of Housing, in partnership with the Pitt Sustainability Plan and Pitt's Office of Sustainability, is dedicated to promoting a culture of sustainability for our students.
-From housing accommodations to food packaging, our team of Sustainability Coordinators, interns, and Eco Reps help students eliminate their footprint, while simultaneously improving the quality of life on campus.
+We work in partnership with the Pitt Sustainability Plan and Pitt's Office of Sustainability.
+From housing accommodations to food packaging, our team of Sustainability Coordinators, interns, and Eco Reps help students eliminate their footprint.

 Indoor bike parking is available to residents living in certain buildings with bike rooms.
-Residents in Nordenberg Hall, Litchfield Towers, and Bouquet Gardens Building J can request access to store their bikes in the buildings’ bike rooms.
+Nordenberg Hall, Litchfield Towers, and Bouquet Gardens Building J residents can request bike storage access in the buildings’ bike rooms.
 Start storing your bike today!

-The Department of Housing established the Eco Reps program in the 2019-2020 academic year to promote a culture of sustainability within residence halls.
+The Department of Housing established the Eco Reps program in the 2019-2020 academic year to promote sustainability within residence halls.
 Eco Reps are student residents who help their fellow students live sustainably in residence halls.

 Food Waste Composting

-Residents in Sutherland Hall, Panther Hall, and Irvis Hall are able to compost food scraps and pizza boxes at drop-off locations in the Perch at Sutherland.
+Sutherland, Panther, and Irvis Hall residents can compost food scraps and pizza boxes at drop-off locations in the Perch.

 Green Resident Program